The Revelation: The Meaning of the Millennium

 NOTE: This is the last of three essays dealing with the Revelation and the meaning of the Millennium (to read the first, click here; to read the second, click here).
 All three are excerpts from my book, The High King of Heaven: Discovering the Master Keys to the Great End Time Debate.
 I pray that these writings will enable you to read, enjoy, and profit from the Revelation as never before, and that they will fill you with courage, confidence, and holy expectancy as we journey together through the wilderness of this world to a glorious new life in Immanuel’s Land.

-IN THE PRECEDING chapters I sought to lay a good foundation for the study of what is arguably the most controversial text in all Holy Scripture: Revelation 20.
-Along the way, we considered the purpose and literary genre of the Revelation, as well as its structure and the key symbols involved.
+IN THE PRECEDING essays I sought to lay a good foundation for the study of what is arguably the most controversial text in all Holy Scripture: Revelation 20.
+Along the way we considered the purpose and literary genre of the Revelation, as well as its structure and the key symbols involved.
 In particular, we looked long and hard at the idea that Revelation 20 is a sixth and final recapitulation of the central theme of chapters 6-20, and of the book as a whole: The course, character, and consummation of the spiritual reign of the High King of Heaven.
-Now, with our foundation solidly in place, we are ready to plunge into the text itself, in order to see how well or poorly the material found therein confirms our thesis.
+So now, with our foundation solidly in place, we are ready to plunge into the text itself, in order to see how well or poorly the material found in chapter 20 confirms our thesis.